jkelley678/lab7-mvc-crud/README.md

 ## Process
 My plan is to implement the edit, delete, and clear buttons first.
 Then separate code into model.js, view.js, and controller.js, and app.js.
 Next, I will implement the export and import function sall while cleaning up localStorage.

-## Notes
-Note: Decided not to implement export and import funtions.
 ## Published page
 Published page will be implemented later.
 Waiting on how to work CloudFlare or Netlify.
 ## License